tomvanbraeckel/yamcs.github.com/running.md

         $ docker-compose up

     This will download, then launch both Yamcs and the Simulator in the foreground.
-You should see some log messages and the phrase  *yamcsstartup success* near the bottom.
+You should see some log messages and the phrase  *Server running* near the bottom.

     When you're done with testing and want to shutdown the deployment, just <tt>CTRL-c</tt> this process.
 Later on, whenever you want the YSS configuration back up again, go to the applicable directory and run <tt>docker-compose up</tt>.